 Development along Main Street will directly face the street and create a strong edge with on-street parking where possible.
-Building heights along Main Street East will be two storeys in height with opportunity for 9 metre high elements.
+Building heights will be two storeys in height with opportunity for a 9 to 12 metre high element at Bealtaine Square.